-Acknowledged as a leader in the child welfare community, Joe was selected by his peers to serve on the governing body of Child Welfare League of America, and was recently elected to serve as its Chairman.
+Acknowledged as a leader in the child welfare community, Joe was selected by his peers to serve on the governing body of Child Welfare League of America, and has served as its Chairman.
 Previously Joe was on the governing body of the California Alliance for Child and Family Services.
 He is also a member of the National Association of Social Workers.

-Joe earned his bachelor’s degree in philosophy and social services from St. John’s Seminary College in Boston.
-Thereafter, he earned his master’s degree in divinity from St. John’s Seminary, School of Theology before earning another master’s degree in social work from Boston College Graduate School of Social Work.
-He also served as an ordained Roman Catholic Priest of the Diocese of Fall River, Massachusetts from 1977 to 1998.
+Joe earned his bachelor's degree in philosophy and social services from St. John's Seminary College in Boston.
+Thereafter, he earned his master's degree in divinity from St. John's Seminary, School of Theology before earning another master's degree in social work from Boston College Graduate School of Social Work.
+He also served as an ordained Roman Catholic Priest of the Diocese of Fall River, Massachusetts.

 Before coming to Hillsides, Dan served for eight years as the chief financial officer for Five Acres, a residential children’s mental health agency located in Altadena.
 There he negotiated and managed $30 million in government mental health and residential treatment contracts, among many other accomplishments.
 Previously, he was the controller for the Autry National Center of the American West in Los Angeles, and the assistant vice president for finance and accounting for Hathaway-Sycamores Child & Family Services, a child welfare organization in Pasadena.